PGTEC-VRAIN/SmartFlow/README.md

 The last two scrips retrieve data from Copernicus Climate Data Store (CDS) API and Early Warning Data Store (EWDS):

-- `EFFIS.py`: Python script that retrieves weather data from the CDS API programamatically using airflow sintaxis.
+- `EFFIS.py`: Python script that retrieves weather data from the dataset (https://cds.climate.copernicus.eu/datasets/sis-tourism-fire-danger-indicators?tab=overview) and download data programamatically using airflow sintaxis.

   - **Data**: processes it into a standardized format using `WeatherForecastSeries.py` Smart Data Model.

   - **Raw Data**: The input data are NetCDF (.nc) files containing various weather variables:
-    - Temperature
-    - Precipitation
-    - Wind Speed
+    - Daily fire weather index

   - **API Key**: An API key is required for execution.
 To get an API key, you need to register on the Copernicus Climate Data Store website: https://cds.climate.copernicus.eu

   - **Run script**: Run this script daily because Copernicus updates the data once a day.
 It has been configured to automatically detect the latest available forecast.

-- `EFAS.py`: Python script that retrieves weather data from the EWDS API programamatically using airflow sintaxis.
+- `EFAS.py`: Python script that retrieves weather data from the EWDS dataset (https://ewds.climate.copernicus.eu/datasets/efas-forecast?tab=overview) and download data programamatically using airflow sintaxis.

   - **Data**: processes it into a standardized format using `WeatherForecastSeries.py` Smart Data Model.

-  - **Raw Data**: The input data are NetCDF (.nc) files containing various weather variables:
+  - **Raw Data**: The input data are NetCDF (.nc) files containing the following weather variable:
-    - Temperature
-    - Precipitation
-    - Wind Speed
+    - River discharge last 6 hours

   - **API Key**: An API key is required for execution.
 To get an API key, you need to register on the Copernicus Climate Data Store website: https://cds.climate.copernicus.eu